daniel-dumitrascu/filecrypt/README.md

-# Filecrypt
+# FileCrypt

-Encrypting and decrypting files in a tree based directory with RSA keys.
+Encrypting and decrypting files in a tree based directory using symmetric cryptography.

 ## Getting Started